iriusrisk/startleft/docs/index.md

 StartLeft is an Open Source application whose modularized architecture based on processors is specially focused on simplifying the collaboration for any developer. **If you want to contribute, check out the [Quickstart guide for developers](development/Quickstart-Guide-for-Developers.md)**.
-Soon will be also available a _Contributing file_ summarizing the basics.
+A _Contributing file_ summarizing the basics will also be available soon.